tourusa/noblog.github.io/README.md

 4. Config the GitHub Pages to use the build files in the repo's `Settings` -> `Pages`, change the Branch to the `doc` or other branch that you config in the `.github/workflows/main.yaml`.

 All things are done, visit the xxxx.github.io to view your blog.

+## Notion Page Tips

+If you want to using the GitHub mention, you should connect to github in Notion, so you there will some other infomartion.